-The Interconnection Guidelines for Transmission to Transmission Interconnections (Guidelines) describe the requirements for connecting a transmission system to an electric transmission system owned and operated by any of the following Xcel Energy operating companies: Public Service Company of Colorado (PSCX), Southwestern Public Service Company (SPSX), or Northern States Power Company (Minnesota) or Northern States Power Company (Wisconsin) (jointly NSPX).
+The Interconnection Guidelines for Transmission-to-Transmission Interconnections (Guidelines) describe the requirements for connecting a transmission system to an electric transmission system owned and operated by any of the following Xcel Energy operating companies: Public Service Company of Colorado (PSCo), Southwestern Public Service Company (SPS), or Northern States Power Company (Minnesota) or Northern States Power Company (Wisconsin) (jointly NSP).
 For the balance of this document, the Xcel Energy utilities will be jointly referred to as Xcel Energy or the Xcel Energy Operating Companies.

-One purpose of these Interconnection Guidelines is to comply with the requirements of NERC standard FAC 001-0, Facility Connection Requirements, by maintaining and publishing facility connection requirements.
+These Interconnection Guidelines are to comply with the requirements of NERC reliability standard FAC-001, Facility Interconnection Requirements, by maintaining and publishing facility interconnection requirements.

-These Guidelines should thus be considered a "User's Guide" to the interconnection process for the Interconnection Party and Xcel Energy employees.
+These Guidelines should thus be considered a "User's Guide" to the interconnection process for the Interconnection Customer and Xcel Energy employees.
 To the extent possible, the Guidelines provide a universal set of requirements for all Xcel Energy transmission systems.
 However, there are some technical requirements specific to a state, Xcel Energy operating company or North American Electric Reliability Corporation (NERC) Reliability Region.
 The specific requirements are discussed in more detail below, where applicable.
 Each such requirement is labeled with the Operating Company or Reliability Organization to which it applies.